Potato can grow in almost any climate, from sea level to 4,000 meters above sea level.

-When boiled, a single medium-sized potato contains about half the daily adult requirement of vitamin C and significant amounts of vitamin B, iron, potassium, and zinc.
+When boiled, a medium-sized potato contains about half the daily adult requirement of vitamin C and significant amounts of vitamin B, iron, potassium, and zinc.

 China is the world’s largest producer, harvesting more than 73 million tons of potato a year.